microsoft/vscode-wiki/Issue-Tracking.md

 ## Inbox tracking and Issue triage
-New issues or pull requests submitted by the community are triaged by a team member.
+New issues or pull requests submitted by the community are initially triaged by an [automatic classification bot](https://github.com/microsoft/vscode-github-triage-actions/tree/master/classifier-deep).
+Issues that the bot does not correctly triage are then triaged by a team member.
 The team rotates the inbox tracker on a weekly basis.

-A bot assists the inbox tracker.
+ A [mirror](https://github.com/JacksonKearl/testissues/issues) of the VS Code issue stream is available with details about how the bot classifies issues, including feature-area classifications and confidence ratings.
+Per-category confidence thresholds and feature-area ownership data is maintained in [.github/classifier.json](https://github.com/microsoft/vscode/blob/master/.github/classifier.json).

 ### Inbox Tracking